phronmophobic/treemap-clj/markdown/treemaps-are-awesome.md

 As noted above, all `treemap-clj` implementations use a leaf size of 1.
 Plugging in different sizing functions would allow the user to emphasize different elements of a data structure.

 **Use Layout direction to encode more information**
-If you look at other visualization graphics, the direction on the chart typically encode information (eg. a financial chart that goes up and to the right is usually a positive sign).
+If you look at other visualization graphics, the directions on the chart typically encode information (eg. a financial chart that goes up and to the right is usually a positive sign).
 The directions on a treemap don't encode any meaning.
 It should be possible to place rectangles with certain properties close to either the edges or towards the center to emphasize different qualities of the data.

 **Graphic Design**
 I'm bad at graphic design and have probably violated innumerable graphic design principles.
 Incorporating graphic design expertise would greatly increase clarity and legibility.